• Skip to primary navigation

 05:04

-I loved to write from the of four, and when I was six, my mom bought me my own laptop equipped with Microsoft Word.
+loved to write from the age of four, and when I was six, my mom bought me my own laptop equipped Microsoft Word.
 Thank you, Bill Gates, and thank you, Ma.
-I wrote 300 short stories on that little laptop, and I wanted to get published. of just scoffing at this heresy that a kid wanted to get published, or saying wait until you’re older, my parents were really supportive.
-Many publishers were not quite so encouraging.
-One large children’s publisher ironically said they didn’t work with children.
-Children’s publisher not working with children? don’t know, you’re kind of alienating a large client there.
+I wrote over 300 short stories on that little laptop, and I to get published.
+Instead of just scoffing at this heresy that a kid wanted to get published, or wait until you’re older, my parents were really supportive.
+Many were not quite so encouraging.
+One large children’s publisher ironically said that they didn’t work with children.
+Children’s publisher not working with children?
+I don’t know, you’re kind of alienating a large client there.

 05:44